 Hardware elements

-- Businesses can take credit and debit card payments using a card reader.
+Businesses can take credit and debit card payments using a credit card reader and facilitate contactless payments like Apple Pay and Google Pay.

-- Touchscreen Display: This interactive interface allows users to enter sales data and move around the system.
+Touchscreen Display: This interactive interface of the restaurant POS system allows users to quickly enter sales data and navigate through the system with just a few clicks.

 What are POS System Program Elements